basecamp/console1984/README.md

 # Console1984

-A Rails console that protects sensitive accesses and makes them auditable.
+A Rails console extension that protects sensitive accesses and makes them auditable.

 > “If you want to keep a secret, you must also hide it from yourself.”
 >